aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/readme.md

 ![High-Level Architecture](Guidance%20for%20Game%20Stats%20and%20Leaderboards.png)

-Game backends and player clients send requests through Amazon API Gateway, which routes them to one of two Lambda authorizers: the backend authorizer (validates StudioAPI keys via SSM Parameter Store) for developer/admin operations, or the player authorizer (integration point for your game's player authentication) for player-facing operations.
+Game backends and player clients send requests through Amazon API Gateway, which routes them to one of two Lambda authorizers: the backend authorizer (validates StudioAPI keys via SSM Parameter Store) for developer/admin operations, or the player authorizer (validates Custom Identity Component access tokens by default) for player-facing operations.
 Authorized requests reach the target Lambda function, which reads/writes leaderboard scores in MemoryDB for Valkey (sorted sets) and persists player stats and configurations in DynamoDB.
 The 8 Lambda functions that connect to MemoryDB run within VPC private subnets; the 3 that only use public AWS endpoints (authorizers and developer registration) run outside the VPC.

 ### Request Flow